MotingLiuu/my_vim/part1/part1.md

 `<leader>` is an key used as the prefix for custom keybindings.
 In LazyVim, the leader is `<space>`.
 Special keys are indicated to Vim's keybindings engine using angle brackets, such as, `<Space>`, `<Right>`.

+# Basics Editing

+Most motion commands(`s`, `f`) can be prefixed with a count `<count><motion>`.
+The default count is `1`.

+Motion commands can also be combined with a ***verb*** to do something to the text between the cursor and the destination. `<verb><count><motion>`.

+**`<count>i`**

+`5ifoo<Escape>` would insert `foofoofoofoofoo` .

+## Deleting text

+The verb for deleting text is `d`.

+`d<motion>` will delete all text between the cursor and location where the `<motion>` take to.

+**Examples**:

+1. `dh` to delete the character to the left of the cursor.
+2. `d3w` to delete three words.
+3. `dw` to delete one word, three separate times.
+4. `d^` to delete from the cursor to the beginning of the line.
+5. `d2fe` to delete all text between the cursor location and the second e after the cursor, including that second e.
+6. `d2Ta` to delete all text between the cursor and the second a behind the cursor, not including that second a.
+7. `dsfoos` to delete text between the current cursor position and the label s that pops up when you use Seek mode to seek to foo.
+Note that Seek mode always jumps to the beginning of the word you searched for.
+This means that if the foo you jump to is after the current cursor location, the oo will not be deleted, but the f will.
+But if the foo you jump to is before the current cursor location, all three letters of foo will be deleted.

+## Changing text

+Replace `d` with `c`.

+## Operating to End of the Current line

+`d$` and `c$` to delete or change the end of the line, or just use `D` and `C` instead.

+`d^` or `d0` means delete to the beginning of the line.

+`dd` deleted an entire line and `cc` deletes it and entire Insert mode. `d3d` will delete three lines, and `3dd` will deleted one line three times.

+## Shortcuts for Modifying Individual Characters

+Use `dl` to delete the character under the cursor or `4dl` to delete that character and three chars after it, or just use `x`.

+The `x` command can be used with a count, just use `5x` to delete 5 chars starting with the one under the cursor.

+`X` would go other direction and delete chars before the cursor, or just use `hx` or `d4h`.

+`r` would replace a char with a different char.

+`J`(join) would merge the current line with next line to a newline and insert a whitespace between them. `gJ` just do a join without modifying whitespace.

+## Manipulating Case

+`gU`(Go To and Convert to Uppercase)

+`gu`(Go To and Convert to Lowercase)

+`~` inverts the case of the char under the cursor.

+`gUU` and `guu` do the same thing as other duplicate verbs, applying the upper/lower case operation to the entire line.

+## Repeating Commands

+`.` would repeat the last verb.

+As opposed to using `d<motion>i` when use `c`, the delete motion and the text inserted is remembered, the entire change can be repeated with a `.` command.

+`clindex<Escape>` means to change one char to index.
+Then use navigation commands to the next use of `i`, just type `.` to repeat the change and continue to the next instance.

+`<count>.` would change the count before the command being repeated.
+If `3dd` was used to delete three lines, `2.` would delete next two lines.